 21 September - 24 March at Oslo Museum - IKM

-When Mother Tongue opens in Sweden, the exhibition will feature a 7th. film to further provide substance to the changing developments in Turkey and the current refugee crises, also affecting Europe, and Sweden.
+When Mother Tongue tours Sweden the exhibition features a 7th film that contemplates the current developments in Turkey and the current refugee crises, also affecting Europe and Sweden.
 The film is A Gentle Breeze Passed Over Us by Istanbul based writer and artist, Pınar Öğrenci.
 The artist says the following about the film "A Gentle Breeze Passed Over Us researches a deeply rooted issue: In our area of rapid transformation of social and technical changes in which our social order is not matched with our technological order...what is home and what is homeland?”

-August 14 - September 1 at Sense Personalkonstförening, Helsingborg, Sweden
+August 14 - September 1 2017 at Sense Personalkonstförening, Helsingborg

-September 16 - September 20 at Värmlands konstförening/Konstfrämjandet i Värmland, Sweden
+September 16 - September 20 2017 at Värmlands konstförening / Konstfrämjandet in Värmland

-September 30 - October 8 at Söderhamns konstförening, Söderhamn, Sweden
+September 30 - October 8 2017at Söderhamns konstförening, Söderhamn

-November 19 - December 4 at Skärholmens konstförening, Stockholm, Sweden
+November 19 - December 4 2017 at Skärholmens konstförening, Stockholm

-The exhibition is touring in collaboration with The Norwegian Association of Art Societies.
+The exhibition is touring in collaboration with The Norwegian Association of Art Societies, and Sveriges Konstföreningar in Sweden.